intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_windows_gpu.md

 ## A Quick Example

 Now let's play with a real LLM.
-We'll be using the [Qwen-1.8B-Chat](https://huggingface.co/Qwen/Qwen-1_8B-Chat) model, a 1.8 billion parameter LLM for this demostration.
+We'll be using the [Qwen-1.8B-Chat](https://huggingface.co/Qwen/Qwen-1_8B-Chat) model, a 1.8 billion parameter LLM for this demonstration.
 Follow the steps below to setup and run the model, and observe how it responds to a prompt "What is AI?".

 * Step 1: Open the **Anaconda Prompt** and activate the Python environment `llm` you previously created:
    ```cmd